 Defining CBD in Cannabis: An Overview

-Cannabidiol is a well-known cannabis compound that has virtually no psychoactivity.
+Cannabidiol is a well-known cannabis compound that has virtually no intoxicating properties.
 This means you won’t experience the mind-altering high synonymous with THC.
-Today, CBD comes in a variety of formats and can be extracted from both types of Cannabis (marijuana and hemp).
+Today, CBD comes in various formats and can be extracted from both types of cannabis (marijuana and hemp).

 CBD is commonly used for medical purposes.
 Many who smoke cannabis but want the benefits of CBD may want to choose an equal THC/CBD ratio, as CBD is known for countering the “high” effect associated with THC.

 THC results in a variety of short-term soothing effects.
-These effects vary from person to person but can include calmness, euphoria, and a reduction in anxiety.
+These effects vary from person to person but can include calmness, euphoria, and anxiety reduction.
 You may also experience ‘couch lock’ and an increase in appetite, otherwise known as ‘the munchies.’
 A small number of individuals may also experience increased anxiety or paranoia, especially with high doses.

-Although CBD acts on the body in a certain way, there are several ways it can be consumed.
-CBD is taken orally, as well as applied topically or inhaled through a vaporizer.
+Although CBD acts on the body in a certain way, there are several ways to consume it.
+CBD is taken orally, as well as being applied topically or inhaled through a vaporizer.
 CBD edibles and oil tinctures are also increasingly popular ways to consume this cannabinoid.

-One of CBD’s most common uses is to alleviate chronic pain and reduce the reliance on prescription and over-the-counter medication.
+One of CBD’s most common uses is alleviating chronic pain and reducing the reliance on prescription and over-the-counter medication.
 A 2012 study by Xiong et al., published in the Journal of Experimental Medicine, found that CBD significantly reduced chronic pain in rats and mice.
-The researchers concluded that cannabidiol could treat chronic pain, and it is currently used to treat conditions such as multiple sclerosis and fibromyalgia.
+The researchers concluded that cannabidiol could help reduce chronic pain.
+It is currently used for conditions such as multiple sclerosis and fibromyalgia.

-CBD is also being looked at as a viable method of treating arthritic pain.
-A 2016 study by Hammell et al. applied CBD gel to rats over the course of four days.
-The dosage was increased each day, and the researchers discovered that the rats experienced reduced overall pain and inflammation in their affected joints with no side effects.
+CBD is also being looked at as a viable method for managing arthritic pain.
+A 2016 study by Hammell et al. involved applying CBD gel to rats over four days.
+The dosage was increased each day.
+Ultimately, the researchers discovered that the rats experienced reduced overall pain and inflammation in their affected joints with no side effects.

-A high CBD/low THC strain called Charlotte’s Web ushered in the use of CBD as a treatment for pediatric seizures, as CBD has helped decrease the seizure frequency in so many children that it was eventually incorporated into a pharmaceutical treatment called Epidiolex.
+A high CBD/low THC strain called Charlotte’s Web ushered in CBD as an option for pediatric seizures.
+CBD has helped decrease the seizure frequency in so many children that it was eventually made into a pharmaceutical drug called Epidiolex.

 CBD and Anxiety Disorders

-CBD is also the preferred form of cannabis treatment for people suffering from anxiety and stress, as high THC strains can bring about feelings of paranoia.
-A 2015 study by Blessing et al. concluded that CBD was an effective treatment for people with certain anxiety disorders.
-CBD may help with various types of anxiety including:
+CBD is also the preferred cannabis option for people suffering from anxiety and stress, as high THC strains can cause feelings of paranoia.
+A 2015 study by Blessing et al. concluded that CBD was an effective option for people with certain anxiety disorders.
+CBD may help with various types of anxiety, including:

 Researchers have yet to discover any serious side effects of CBD consumption.

-ACDC is generally used to help alleviate symptoms of anxiety, inflammation, migraines, nausea, neuropathy, arthritis and bipolar disorder.
-It is also a favorite for people with chronic pain, and it is even a good choice if you’re looking to mitigate the effects of chemotherapy treatment.
+ACDC is generally used to help alleviate symptoms of anxiety, inflammation, migraines, nausea, neuropathy, and arthritis.
+It is also a favorite for people with chronic pain.
+It is even a good choice if you’re looking to mitigate the effects of chemotherapy treatment.

 This world-famous strain is indica dominant (60%) and was the focus of a bid to legalize high CBD strains.
 It has a CBD content as high as 20%.
 Oil made from Charlotte’s Web is extremely low in THC, which means it can be sold nationwide.

-As well as its effectiveness when treating pediatric seizure disorders such as Dravet’s Syndrome, Charlotte’s Web is used to help with migraines, fatigue, fibromyalgia, muscle spasms, and arthritis.
+It is famed for its effectiveness when used for pediatric seizure disorders such as Dravet’s Syndrome.
+Charlotte’s Web is also used to help with migraines, fatigue, fibromyalgia, muscle spasms, and arthritis.

-Ringo’s Gift has an earthy hash taste and aroma, and users tend to experience an element of cerebral activity while their body feels soothed and relaxed.
+Ringo’s Gift has an earthy hash taste and aroma.
+Users tend to experience an element of cerebral activity while their body feels soothed and relaxed.
 Due to the low THC content, the high you receive is mild yet noticeable.
 It begins in the head and slowly but surely leads to a body buzz that keeps you relaxed but not couch-locked.

 This indica dominant (60%) strain is a cross of Sour Tsunami and Harlequin strains and contains up to 22% CBD and less than 1% THC.
 It is a relatively rare bud, but we imagine that won’t be the case for long given its popularity.

 The Harle-Tsu high is rather mellow, and instead of providing you with a body or cerebral high, this strain works well as a painkiller.
-You may feel something of a buzz behind the eyes at first and then your body may feel free and relaxed afterward.
+You may feel something of a buzz behind the eyes first, and then your body may feel free and relaxed afterward.

-People often feel energized and motivated with Harle-Tsu which means it is excellent for daytime use.
-It works well to treat conditions such as PMS, PTSD, migraines, depression, inflammation, and insomnia.
+People often feel energized and motivated with Harle-Tsu, which means it is excellent for daytime use.
+It potentially works well for PMS, PTSD, migraines, depression, inflammation, and insomnia.

-This famous sativa dominant (75%) strain has the highest level of THC on the list (at a range of 7 – 15%), but it is also notable for having a high CBD content of at least 10%.
+This famous sativa dominant (75%) strain has the highest THC level on the list (at a range of 7 – 15%).
+However, it is also notable for having a high CBD content of at least 10%.
 The result means Harlequin is ideal for use during the day as it keeps you alert and energetic.

-Oddly enough, Harlequin is also useful for relaxing and staying calm, and it has a soothing effect all over the body and in the head.
-The high THC content is somewhat negated by the high CBD content so it should be okay to smoke it during the day, although dry eye is a possible side effect.
+Oddly enough, Harlequin is also useful for relaxing and staying calm.
+It has a soothing effect all over the body and in the head.
+The high CBD content somewhat negates the high THC content.
+Therefore, it should be okay to smoke it during the day, although dry eyes are a possible side effect.

 Harlequin is used to combat chronic pain, depression, inflammation, migraines, PTSD, and stress.
-Overall, this strain is an excellent pain reliever, so it can be a good alternative to OTC and prescription pain killers.
+Overall, this strain is an excellent pain reliever, possibly a good alternative to OTC and prescription painkillers.

 Don’t have access to a dispensary with these high CBD strains?
 Browse this year’s selection of Best CBD Oil Brands: